nansencenter/MOIRA/README.md

 ```

-We recommend to kepp `downsample` parameter equal `True` for the computational efficiency and consistency.
+We recommend to keep `downsample` parameter equal `True` for the computational efficiency and consistency.
 Now we rasterize it to the output file.

 ```python